tsosi-org/tsosi-app/backend/tsosi/data/preparation/pci/README.md

 ## Raw data

-We get 2 input files from PCI to describe all their supports:
+We have 2 input files from PCI to describe all their supports:

 - *2025-03-03_PCI_Funding_Report.xlsx* - List of all the received supports where 1 row equals 1 transfer